 Notification of Placement

-Families will be notified of the results via email and a mailed letter.
-Notification will occur during the week of January 13, 2020.
+Families will be notified of the results via email with the email address they provide upon online registration.
+Notification will occur in advance of regular Kindergarten registration.

 In the event, a school receives more applications for either Kindergarten or Grade 1 French Immersion than the number of seats it can accommodate, the priority order of registrants will be determined by a random school lottery.
 Due to strong demand, the lottery process is introduced on a school-by-school basis to ensure equitable access to each catchment family wishing to pursue immersion as a District program of choice.

 1. Catchment Sibling

 - If the number of catchment sibling registrants exceeds the number of available spaces the school can accommodate, priority order will be determined by catchment sibling school lottery.